raganwald/raganwald.github.com/_posts/2018-05-20-we-dont-need-no-stinking-recursion.md

 That particular choice gives us the power of being able to _express_ Towers of Hanoi as a divide-and-conquer algorithm, while _implementing_ it using a stack on the heap.
 That's terrific if our only objection to `multirec` is the possibility of a stack overflow.[^because]

 [^because]: Many, *many* years ago, I wanted to implement a Towers of Hanoi solver in BASIC.
-The implementation I had allowed calling subroutines, however subroutines were non-reëntrant!
+The implementation I was using allowed calling subroutines, however subroutines were non-reëntrant.
 So it was impossible for a subroutine to invoke itself.
-I wound up implementing a stack of my own in an array, and that, as they say, is that.
+I wound up implementing a stack of my own in an array, and that, as they say, was that.
+(You read this note correctly: Forty years ago, non-reëntrant subroutines were a thing in widely available implementations.)

 Our new `multirec` has its own stack, and is clearly iterative.
 It's one big loop: